yeyeto2788/MicroPythonScripts/MicroWeatherThing/README.md

 ### TO DO:

-- [ ] Add execution for the DHT11 sensor.
+- [ ] Add delay between execution for the DHT11 sensor and the calls done to the OpenWeatherMap API.

 - [ ] Better documentation.